codurance/practising-on-a-git-repo/README.md

   Also note that when the Gross Salary exceeds £100,000.00, personal allowance rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.00.
 And this adjusted excess is taxed at the Higher rate tax.
   See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.

-### Scenario: print a salary slip with employee details for an employee
+#### Scenario 1: print a salary slip with employee details for an employee earning an annual salary of £5,000.00

-  <p>Given I have an employee John J Doe with an annual salary of £24,000.00</p>
+  <p>Given I have an employee John J Doe with an annual salary of £5,000.00</p>
   <p>When I generate a monthly salary slip for the employee</p>
-  <p>Then it should contain the below:</p>
+  <p>Then the monthly salary slip should contain the below:</p>

            Employee ID: 12345
            Employee Name: John J Doe
-           Gross Salary: £2000.00
+           Gross Salary: £416.67
-           National Insurance contributions: £159.40
+           National Insurance contributions: £0.00
            Tax-free allowance: £916.67
+           Taxable income: £0.00
+           Tax Payable: £0.00

+#### Scenario 2: ...for an employee earning an annual salary of £9,060.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £755.00
+           National Insurance contributions: £10.00
+           Tax-free allowance: £916.67
+           Taxable income: £0.00
+           Tax Payable: £0.00

+#### Scenario 3: ...for an employee earning an annual salary of £12,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £1,000.00
+           National Insurance contributions: £39.40
+           Tax-free allowance: £916.67
+           Taxable income: £83.33
+           Tax Payable: £16.67

+#### Scenario 4: ...for an employee earning an annual salary of £40,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £3,333.33
+           National Insurance contributions: £319.40
+           Tax-free allowance: £916.67
+           Taxable income: £2,416.67
+           Tax Payable: £483.33

+#### Scenario 5: ...for an employee earning an annual salary of £45,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £3,750.00
+           National Insurance contributions: £352.73
+           Tax-free allowance: £916.67
+           Taxable income: £2,833.33
+           Tax Payable: £600.00

+#### Scenario 6: ...for an employee earning an annual salary of £101,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £8,416.67
+           National Insurance contributions: £446.07
+           Tax-free allowance: £875.00
+           Taxable income: £7,541.67
+           Tax Payable: £2,483.33

+#### Scenario 7: ...for an employee earning an annual salary of £111,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £9,250.00
+           National Insurance contributions: £462.73
+           Tax-free allowance: £458.33
+           Taxable income: £8,791.67
+           Tax Payable: £2,983.33

+#### Scenario 8: ...for an employee earning an annual salary of £122,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+           Employee ID: 12345
+           Employee Name: John J Doe
+           Gross Salary: £10,166.67
+           National Insurance contributions: £481.07
+           Tax-free allowance: £0.00
+           Taxable income: £10,166.67
+           Tax Payable: £3,533.33

+#### Scenario 9: ...for an employee earning an annual salary of £160,000.00
+  ...
+  <p>Then the monthly salary slip should contain the below:</p>

+          Employee ID: 12345
+          Employee Name: John J Doe
+          Gross Salary: £13,333.33
+          National Insurance contributions: £544.40
+          Tax-free allowance: £0.00
-           Taxable income: £1083.33
+          Taxable income: £13,333.33
-           Tax Payable: £216.67
+          Tax Payable: £4,841.67

 ### Acceptance criteria:
 - Salary slip generator should pass an employee with its Employee Id, Employee Name and Annual Salary
-- Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance, Taxable income, Tax-free allowance* and Tax payable for the month
+- Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance contributions, Taxable income, Tax-free allowance* and Tax payable for the month
 - The entry point should be the following interface, which you can not change:
   ```java